wlonk/arcadia/rules/index.md

 While some other fairies have nightly balls to which they steal mortals, the Horned God holds a hunt, that courses over all of Britain, and sometimes as far afield as Hell or Europe.
-A hunt needs many people, of course, and he is likely to find any number of Accomplishments to his liking.
+A hunt needs many people, of course, and he is likely to find any number of accomplishments to his liking.
 And then, there's always the risk that you will instead catch his eye as _quarry_.

 ### King Ludd